MaxYari/OpenMWExperimentalMods/README.md

 ### PlayerMovement

-A mod for testing new actor movement bindings.
+A mod for testing new actor movement lua bindings.
 Press jump in the air to air-dash.

+### GothicCombat

+A mod for testing new actor hit lua bindings.
+Every woosh hit now does a tiny amount of damage instead of completely missing the target.
+Copy Data Files from this repo into you game directory.